Why Hire a Lawyer Now?

-If any of these ten issues affect you, consider hiring an attorney
+If any of these 11 issues affect you, consider hiring a lawyer

 Contentious relation with insurance company adjuster– Many people believe insurance company advertising and assume they willingly pay the correct amount after the fire.
 There is usually a honeymoon period where the insurance company adjuster is very friendly and accommodating.
 He knows public adjusters are courting you and you may be considering hiring an attorney.
 The insurance company usually does better negotiating a fire claim where the homeowner does not have professional representation.
 This special time does not always last and sometimes the honeymoon is very short lived indeed.